Joradighir Chowdhury Paribar

-Joradighir Chowdhury Paribar is a 1966 Bengali romance drama film directed by Ajit Lahiri and produced by Sunil Ram under the banner of Shadow Productions.
+Joradighir Chowdhury Paribar is a 1966 Indian Bengali romance drama film directed by Ajit Lahiri and produced by Sunil Ram under the banner of Shadow Productions.
 It stars Soumitra Chatterjee, Madhabi Mukherjee, Asit Baran, Bhanu Bandyopadhyay, Tarun Kumar, and Bikash Roy in the lead roles.

 Plot

 Chhote, a rich man from a family of landlords, is betrothed to Indrani but is forced to marry Banamala to save her from the clutches of Parantap.
 Soon after, Pranatap marries Indrani to exact revenge.